annleefores/cruddur/journal/week0.md

 5. Cost Optimization
 6. Sustainability

-AWS provides a service to check whether your project matches the framework guidelines or not
+AWS offers a service to determine whether your project complies with the framework guidelines.

 #### How to use AWS Well Architected Framework Service

-Using **AWS Well-Architecture Framework Service** add all the basic details related to the project and then answer the checklists.
-These checklist questions are based on AWS Well-Architected Framework.
-In the end a report will be prepared based on these inputs.
+Using the **AWS Well-Architecture Framework Service** fill in all of the project's basic details before answering the checklists.
+These checklist questions are based on the AWS Well-Architected Framework.
+Based on these inputs, a report will be prepared in the end.

 ## Architectural Diagram